savoirfairelinux/cqfd/README.md

 configuration keys.
 The .tar.xz, .tar.gz and .zip archive formats are supported.

+For tar archives:

-For tar archives, setting ``tar_transform=yes`` will cause all files specified for the archive to be stored at the root of the archive, which is desired in some scenarios.
-This feature is not supported with .zip archives.
+* Setting ``tar_transform=yes`` will cause all files specified for the archive to be stored at the root of the archive, which is desired in some scenarios.

+* Setting ``tar_options`` will pass extra options to the tar command.
+For example, setting ``tar_options=-h`` will copy all symlink files as hardlinks, which is desired in some scenarios.

 ``distro``: the name of the directory containing the Dockerfile.
 By default, cqfd uses ``"docker"``, and ``.cqfd/docker/Dockerfile` is